 Though it is one of the most common of sleep disorders, one may wonder: What is insomnia?
 It is important to understand what insomnia is, how often it occurs, and its classic clinical features.

 Insomnia is an inability to obtain a sufficient amount of sleep to feel rested.
 It can be characterized either by difficulty falling or staying asleep.
 In addition, the sleep itself may be chronically of poor quality.
-In order for insomnia to be present, the above difficulties must occur despite adequate opportunity for sleep.
+In order for insomnia to be present, the above difficulties must occur despite adequate opportunity for sleep, so that it is not due to sleep deprivation.
 In addition, the impairment must lead to problems with daytime functioning.

 The degree of sleep disturbance may vary, but insomnia typically involves taking 30 or more minutes to fall asleep or a total sleep time that is less than six hours, three or more nights per week.